alphagov/paas-billing/README.md

 * `eventcollector` - EventCollector's periodically poll for events via an eventio.EventFetcher
 * `eventfetchers/cffetcher` - an `eventio.EventFetcher` that gets [cf usage events](http://apidocs.cloudfoundry.org/272/app_usage_events/list_all_app_usage_events.html)
 * `eventstore` - implements `eventio.EventWriter` to persist eventio.RawEvents from collectors and implements `eventio.BillableEventReader` to read out the processed events.
-* `apiserver` - an HTTP server that allows reading data from the store
+* `apiserver` - an HTTP server that allows reading data from the store and provides a health check endpoint

 ## Installation